 If you read the breakout box above, you’ll see that the symptoms of hypothyroidism can cause more hypothyroidism, but where does it start?

 There is an obsession with iodine in the ‘thyroid circles’.
 If you do a google search for hypothyroidism now, I would bet iodine is the most frequently appearing word.
 But this does not explain even close to every case.

-I have listed the most common causes for hypothyroidism below.
-You’ll see that some are interlinked, and you’ll discover in my Alkaline Hypothyroidism Plan below, a lot of the recommendations I make overlap too, so we can heal quickly, naturally and with a smaller number of simple actions that you might be expecting.
+I have listed the most common causes of hypothyroidism below.
+You’ll see that some are interlinked, and you’ll discover in my Alkaline Hypothyroidism Plan below, a lot of the recommendations I make overlap too, so we can heal quickly, naturally, and with a smaller number of simple actions that you might be expecting.